Pragmatic Army

 In summer 1745 the British Jacobites launched an uprising in Scotland which enjoyed considerable success, with troops under the Jacobite heir Charles Edward Stuart crossing into England and reaching as far south as Derby.
 The threat to the homeland led large detachments of the Pragmatic Army to be withdrawn to Britain.
 Although Cumberland led pro-Hanoverian forces to victory at the Battle of Culloden, the French under Maurice de Saxe were able to take advantage of his absence to besiege Brussels and then followed this up by taking Ghent, Mons and Namur.

 The Pragmatic army suffered a loss at the Battle of Rocoux (October 1746) and then again following the return of Cumberland and British reinforcements at the Battle of Lauffeld (July 1747).
 France had seized control of much of the Austrian Netherlands, but was suffering from war exhaustion and strung by naval and colonial defeats and took part in covert talks with Britain in Breda to end the war.
-At the Treaty of Aix-la-Chapelle in 1748 France agreed to evacuate all the occupied territory of Belgian, in exchange for Britain handing back the captured Canadian stronghold of Louisbourg.
+At the Treaty of Aix-la-Chapelle in 1748 France agreed to evacuate all the occupied territory of Belgium, in exchange for Britain handing back the captured Canadian stronghold of Louisbourg.

 In 1757 during the Seven Years' War British and allied German forces again battled the French following the Invasion of Hanover.